jfolz/shufflish/README.md

 The extended euclidean algorithm is used to obtain the multiplicative inverse.
-It has a complexity of _O(log(N))_ and in practice takes about 4-8 times as long as getting one values from the cipher.
+It has a complexity of _O(log(N))_ and in practice takes about 4-8 times as long as getting one value from the cipher when first called.
-Yes, that means it is still considerably faster than [random.randrange()](https://docs.python.org/3/library/random.html#random.randrange), but maybe slow enough that you would want to store the inverse cipher if you use it multiple times.
+The inverse is cached inside the `AffineCipher` instance, so subsequent calls will be very fast.
+Even the first call is still considerably faster than [random.randrange()](https://docs.python.org/3/library/random.html#random.randrange), so it is probably not worth worrying about.